After 24 years, a man is reunited with the baseball cards he lost in Crested Butte

 There are diamond rings, silver bars, paintings, love letters and even a tapestry.

-For Jere Carroll, the vault held something that tied him to his past, to his child and to his father Thanksgiving week: a set of baseball cards.
+For Jere Carroll, the vault held something that tied him to his past, to his son and to his father Thanksgiving week: a set of baseball cards.

 “I thought they were the coolest thing when I was a little kid,” Carroll said.
 “So now it’s like having a piece of my childhood back.”